fabiommendes/buroca/README.rst

 Now that we have a template, we can generate files from YAML data::

-    $ buroca do resumee.md person/john
+    $ buroca create templates/resumee.md --for john

-This will create a resume-john.md file under "reports/" that inserts all information in the YAML files into the correct places.
+This will create a resumee-john.md file under "reports/" that inserts all information in the YAML files into the correct places.
 If we want to generate files for all members at once, just type::

-    $ buroca do resumee.md person/*
+    $ buroca create templates/resumee.md

 It will scan all files like ``data/person/*.yml`` and create a report for each person.